PUBLIC SERVICE ARTICLE

 Patients’ mental/emotional conditions were biogenetic/medically unrelated.

 METHOD OF TREATMENT

-ASSESSMENT: All patients were given a pretest and a post test for both covert and overt degrees of self-esteem to determine whether they had sociogenic Type-A or Type-B self-esteem, and IQ test, House-Tree-Person projective test and a Bender Gestalt Visual-Motor test of organic functioning.
+ASSESSMENT: All patients were given a pretest and a post test for both covert and overt degrees of self-esteem to determine whether they had sociogenic Type-A or Type-B self-esteem, a Shipley IQ/CQ test for level and range of intellectual functioning, House-Tree-Person projective test and a Bender Gestalt Visual-Motor test for brain/organic functioning.

-THERAPY: These patients received 60 hours of voluntary or court ordered individual, marriage, family or group outpatient private practice psychoanalytic/Rogerian/Behavioral-oriented psychotherapy with this writer, combined with their trained and monitored use of sociogenic Type-B degree self-esteem copyrighted home study materials consisting of 3 fractionalized audio hypnosis tapes treating the cognitive, affective and behavioral growth areas of the self-evaluative mechanism, monthly self-testing and progress chart book, daily study manual and relationship skills workbook which they studied and filled-out between their weekly sessions.
+THERAPY: These patients received 60 hours of voluntary or court ordered individual, relationship or group outpatient private practice psychoanalytic/Rogerian/Behavioral-oriented psychotherapy with this writer, combined with their trained and monitored use of sociogenic Type-B degree self-esteem copyrighted self-published home study materials consisting of 3 fractionalized audio hypnosis tapes treating the cognitive, affective and behavioral growth areas of the self-evaluative mechanism, monthly self-testing and progress chart book, daily study manual and relationship skills workbook which they studied and filled-out between their weekly one-hour sessions.

 Hypothesis tested were: